matthew-robertson/Useful_things/I Learned Something Today/Career.md

 1. Raises (and negotiations) can be for more than just cold, hard, cash.
 Extra vacation time, for example, can be something more easily given by your manager.
 1. Make sure you keep your users in mind.
 Think a bit like a designer, make sure what you're building makes sense with how/why/when people use it.
 [Justin Etheredge](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)
 1. Communication is a hugely important skill.
 Practice it by by blogging, writing documentation, etc...
 Your team (and your future self) will thank you.
 [Justin Etheredge](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)
+1. Starting to run into diminishing returns from skill improvements wrt career stuff?
+Do what you can to [do less, but more impactful work](https://www.reddit.com/r/ExperiencedDevs/comments/nyldve/why_i_stopped_only_writing_code_and_you_could_too/).
+Code is a side-effect of actually solving problems.
+Get bigger scale work, help co-workers get more done, etc...

 ## General skills